 The Best Mac games of 2016

-2016 is shaping up to be a great year for Mac gaming.
+2016 was a great year for Mac gaming.

-Every year, Mac gaming gets better, and 2016 is no exception.
-First of all, there’s the sheer quantity of new games released (did you know there are over 3,000 games for Mac on Steam?).
-Then there’s the high quality of the best games for Mac released so far.
+Every year Mac gaming gets better and 2016 was no exception.
+First of all, there’s the sheer quantity of new games released (did you know there are over 3,000 games for Mac on Steam alone?).

 I might as well start with Firewatch, the best indie I’ve played in a long time.